 That’s why it’s easy for photographers to always want a newer, “better” camera.
 We always strive to make better images, or get a fresh perspective on the world.
 The next camera always promises this.
 A bigger camera, with a bigger lens, and a bigger sensor will surely give us better photos!
 Or wait, maybe a smaller, more portable camera will get more use!
 I’ve used both of these reasons for buying new cameras.
 I’ve also bought new cameras just because I liked the way they looked.
 It’s easy to fall into the “I need a new camera” trap, but the reality is that better images come from being a better photographer, not having a better camera.

 So what’s the best camera?
-There’s a popular saying: “The best camera is the one you have on you.”
+I repeat this often in life and in these pages: “The best camera is the one you have on you.”
 For most of the world, now, that means your cell phone.
 I shoot more photographs with my iPhone than any of my other cameras.
 Most of the iPhone shots are just snapshots, photos of my home remodeling projects, or pictures of my cats.
 But I’m not opposed to using it for art, since a lot of the time it’s the only camera I have on me.

 That was the case with this image, The Pedestrian.
 I was in a friend’s third floor office in downtown Billings, Montana, and was intrigued by how the windows framed the historic post office building across the street.
 (This is one of the side-effects I suffer from due to photography; I can’t help but notice interesting juxtapositions.)
 When I saw a man walking across the street, I grabbed my iPhone and opened the Hipstamatic app, which allows you to apply effects to the image as you shoot.
 I chose to shoot in black and white with a slight blur effect on the edges.
 I framed the sidewalk and building in the window and waited for the man to walk into the frame, taking a few shots as he passed.